 Large-scale real estate developments in divided co-ownership are often carried out in successive stages, the number of buildings and the duration of the work are a function of the marketing and interim construction financing.
 Some co-ownerships have more than one building that have in common community spaces such as a parking lot, a swimming pool and traffic lanes.
 In such a context, it is then a question of "co-ownership in phases".
 This type of co-ownership allows the developer to spread the design of a real estate project over several years, and to modulate the pace of construction work according to the evolution of unit sales.
 However, it is customary to announce in the preamble of the declaration of co-ownership the legal structure chosen for this type of co-ownership.

-The co-ownership he creates as part of his real estate project evolves, during the realization of the project, before reaching its final form.
-Because of the complexity inherent in this type of legal structure, only lawyers and notaries who are fully in control of the applicable rules in the field can act.
+The co-ownership he creates as part of this real estate project evolves, during construction, before reaching its final form.
+Because of the complex legal structure, only lawyers and notaries who are fully knowledgeable in the applicable rules of the field should act.

 A) The method of successive changes to the declaration of co-ownership (Landry Method)

 This method consists of announcing, in a single declaration of co-ownership, that future changes will be made to ensure the construction of the future phases of real estate development.
 It aims to establish a single co-ownership.

 The implementation of this method usually takes place as follows: